Tests and diagnosisBy Mayo Clinic staff

 - Stage I. Cancer is confined to the cervix.

 - Stage II.
-Cancer at this stage includes the cervix and uterus, but hasn't spread to the pelvic wall or the lower portion of the vagina.
+Cancer at this stage includes the cervix and vagina but hasn't spread to the pelvic side wall or the lower portion of the vagina.

 - Stage III.
-Cancer at this stage has moved beyond the cervix and uterus to the pelvic wall or the lower portion of the vagina.
+Cancer at this stage has moved beyond the cervix to the pelvic side wall or the lower portion of the vagina.

 - Stage IV.
 At this stage, cancer has spread to nearby organs, such as the bladder or rectum, or it has spread to other areas of the body, such as the lungs, liver or bones.